-- Faculty member and supervisor.
-Input from faculty peers may be sought by supervisor and must be in writing, consistent with provisions of CBA (Art 10.2A). - The faculty member may request in writing that a colleague observe the review process.
-This colleague must be identified to the supervisor in writing as having permission to review all evaluative material.
-This colleague may be his/her mentor, other FGCU faculty colleague, or member of the PRC.
-The colleague may examine all submitted material and may observe the supervisor's discussion with the faculty member.
-The colleague serves only as an advisor to the faculty member.
+Faculty member and supervisor.
+Input from faculty peers may be sought by supervisor and must be in writing, consistent with provisions of the CBA Article 10.2A.

+The faculty member may request in writing that a colleague observe the review process.

+- This colleague must be identified to the supervisor in writing as having permission to review all evaluative material. - This colleague may be their mentor, other FGCU faculty colleague, or member of the PRC. - The colleague may examine all submitted material and may observe the supervisor's discussion with the faculty member. - The colleague serves only as an advisor to the faculty member.